glnmario/glnmario.github.io/index.md

 -->

 ## Working with me
-**Before contacting me, please read the following!**
+**Before e-mailing me, please read the following!**

+- I am hiring a PhD student!
+This is a fully funded 4-year PhD position in the UCL Division of Psychology and Language Sciences. *Only candidates eligible for UK fee status can apply.* More info: tinyurl.com/phd-ucl-clnlpai
-Below is a list of relevant funding schemes and programmes.
+- Below is a list of alternative funding schemes and programmes.
 If you intend to apply for one of these opportunities, for another programme, or if you have secured your own funding, you are welcome to get in touch.
 I am happy to discuss and support applications that align with my research.
-For prospective research collaborations, please indicate clearly in your message the area you would like to work on (ideally including a *brief* research proposal); general inquiries are unlikely to receive a response.
+Please indicate clearly in your message the area you would like to work on, and include a *brief* research proposal).
+General inquiries are extremely unlikely to receive a response.
 - [UCL Research Excellence Scholarship](https://www.ucl.ac.uk/scholarships/research-excellence-scholarship)
 - [UCL Research Opportunity Scholarship](https://www.ucl.ac.uk/scholarships/ucl-research-opportunity-scholarship)
 - [UBEL DTP’s ESRC Studentship](https://ubel-dtp.ac.uk/esrc-studentships-main-competition/)